 The original cabinet I built for my workshop had hinged doors so they needed to swing into my shop in order to open.
 This took up valuable floor space.
 Plus these doors were a hazard.
 I often hit my head and shoulders on the doors when they were open.

-I decided to use sliding doors for my new workshop storage cabinets.
+I decided to use sliding doors for my DIY tool storage cabinets.
 The sliding door hardware was easy to install and the doors would not take up valuable floor space in the open position.
 And it would be virtually impossible for me to hit my head or shoulders on these doors!

 The dark brown hinges of my old cabinets did something else to my workshop.
 They made a visual break or stop when I looked at the cabinets.
 The sliding doors of the new cabinets look continuous.
 In other words, there’s nothing to stop your eye which makes the wall look longer.
 It’s just another visual trick to make my small workshop look bigger.